Credit Card Merchant Fees Explained

 There are also “flat” merchant account fees.
 While these are fixed or scheduled fees, they can vary widely by amount.
 Common scheduled merchant account fees include:

 Monthly or Annual Fee: Some providers simply charge a percentage of your transactional revenue for a fee, while others charge monthly.
+A monthly fee provides a more predictable cost structure, appealing to businesses looking to save money.
 That depends on who you work with.

 Monthly Minimum Fee: If a processor charges on revenue and you don’t reach a certain minimum, they may charge you a fee for not reaching this floor.